daomaker/stablecoin-farm-integrator/README.md

 - your address receiving fees
 - fee on user APR (max 30%, the base is 100%, not APR)

-Contact us if you want to receive some fees also from DAO Maker's fees (~1% APR fee)

 ## refer users
 Call function `deposit` with these parameters:
 - amount to deposit